martinescoz/uacbypass-fud-crypterps/README.md

 ## Getting Started

-These instructions will guide those who want to run or develop the project on their local
+These instructions will guide those who want to run or develop the project on their lo